-We conduct a cross-validation exercise to examine whether investors are more certain of their sentiment when they click select the option than when they leave sentiment unclassified.
-For users who classify at least one message in the data set, we randomly select 100,000 pre-classified messages to train the maximum entropy algorithm.
+unclassified.
+We conduct a cross-validation exercise to examine whether this is likely to be the case.
+For users who classify at least one message in the data set, we randomly select 100,000 preclassified messages to train the maximum entropy algorithm.
 Then we randomly draw another set of 100,000 messages, where users expressed their sentiment, and 100,000 messages that were left unclassified, and apply the maximum entropy algorithm to those messages.
 The algorithm assigns the probability that each message is bullish or bearish such that a higher probability of a message being bullish means that more words that are usually associated with bullish sentiment were used in the message.
-We examine whether the unclassified messages differ in their likelihood of being bullish or bearish from the pre-classified ones.
+We examine whether the unclassified messages differ in their likelihood of being bullish or bearish from the user-classified ones.
 The two distributions are almost identical with the mean probability being 0.958 for unclassified and 0.959 for pre-classified messages, and the standard deviation being 0.104 and 0.105, respectively.
-This confirms our impression that the unclassified messages are very similar in nature to the pre-classified ones.6
+This confirms that the unclassified messages are very similar in nature to the user-classified ones.7